 An excellent way of kick-starting your high protein, low carb diet is to start with breakfast.
-Perhaps opt for a couple of pached eggs with some asparagus fried in coconut oil?
-Or simply mix some vegan protein powder with some water and some almonds and Brazil nuts?
+Perhaps opt for a couple of poached eggs with some asparagus fried in coconut oil?
+Or simply mix some vegan protein powder with some water and some melted coconut oil and Brazil nuts?
 Each morning I just have a scoop of Sun Warrior vanilla protein powder in my smoothie – 1 scoop of protein powder gives around 18g of protein which will keep your blood sugars balanced so you won’t be craving sweet things by 10am!

 Many women don’t realise the importance of a high protein breakfast but it’s really essential for hormone balance.

 Skipping breakfast or eating a low protein/carb loaded foods like cereal, pastries or toast is a sure fire way to send your hormones crazy before you’ve even left the front door.
-Opt for high protein foods first thing in the morning such as protein powder (not whey), eggs, meat, fish, nuts, seeds, chia or chickpeas to keep your blood sugar levels stable till your next meal.
+Opt for high protein foods first thing in the morning such as plant-based protein powder (not whey), eggs, meat, fish, nuts, seeds or chia seeds to keep your blood sugar levels stable till your next meal.

 The US Dietary Guidlines suggests that we should be eating around 0.8 grams of protein per kg of total body weight.
-I, for example, weigh a total of 10.12 stone or 64kg so my daily intake (according to the RDA) should be just 100g of protein per day.
 But many sources say that this 0.8g figure is just the BARE minimum protein you need to prevent loss of lean muscle – not what you need for OPTIMAL health.
 For optimal health and strong, clear skin you need to be aiming between 90-125g of protein per day!
-An example of 100g of protein could be a 4 egg omelette for breakfast, salmon for lunch and chicken thighs for dinner along with lots of vegetables.
-Protein toxicity would be pretty hard to achieve and will only occur if you’re eating 230g of protein per day!
+An example of 100g of daily protein could be a 4 egg omelette for breakfast, salmon for lunch and chicken thighs for dinner along with lots of vegetables.
+Protein toxicity would be pretty hard to achieve and will only occur if you’re eating 230g+ of protein per day!

-After listening to a webinar from Alissa from FloLiving on the importance of a high protein breakfast I started my mornings with a vegan protein shake teamed with water, 5-6 almonds and 1 Brazil nuts and very quickly noticed an improvement in my blood sugar.
-That protein rich meal at the beginning of my day meant that I didn’t have to rely on snacks to get me through to my next meal.
-After a few weeks I slowly began making the switch to more protein and healthy fat focused meals for lunch and dinner and the difference was incredible.
-No more sugar cravings, no more need for puddings, no more out of control insulin spikes and fewer breakouts!
-I still eat a rice 2-3 times a week but not with lunch and dinner like I used to.
-As you can see from the screen shot, I’m pretty much spot on with my protein and fat consumption and a little under for carb consumption (yay!) and well under for my sugar consumption (double yay!).
+After listening to a webinar from Alissa from FloLiving on the importance of a high protein breakfast I started my mornings with a protein shake teamed with protein powder or collagen powder, almond milk, melted coconut oil or grass-fed butter, nut/seed butter and 2 Brazil nuts and very quickly noticed an improvement in my blood sugar.
+That protein and fat rich meal at the beginning of my day meant that I didn’t have to rely on snacks to get me through to my next meal.
+After a few weeks I slowly began making the switch to more healthy fat focused meals for lunch and dinner till I was reaching about 65% of my calorie intake from healthy fat alone.
+The difference was incredible and sooo quick!
+No more sugar cravings, no more need for puddings, no more out of control insulin spikes and within a month I noticed way fewer breakouts!
+I still eat a small portion of rice or potato 2 times a week but not with lunch AND dinner like I used to.
+Most my daily carbs are coming from green vegetables and red peppers and I’m not longer scared of ALL dairy and eat goats cheese and butter on a daily basis.
+Find out why I’m eating more dairy here.

-how to eat well on a low carb diet
+How to eat well on a high fat diet

 The key is to make sure you’re getting enough protein and fat each day – I can’t stress how essential that step is.
 Without the right balance of fat and protein AND the right quantity of fat and protein, you will likely fall into the traps of low carb dieting.
 There was a time when I never would have believed that I could be satisfied after a meal without having consumed huge quantities of bread or rice but the secret is to just focus on adding extra protein and healthy fats to every meal then you may find you can kick the snacking habits without even trying!